onqtam/headjack/docs/why/FAQ.md

 Good! that means you're on board with the other 80-90% and we can focus on either fixing the other 10-20% or helping you fill the gaps to get you further.

+## Why is there so little aboit AI?

+Because there's nothing we could add to the discussion.
+We stay in our lane of competence.

+What we can do, however, is help shift the conversation more towards an architecture for collective intelligence.

+We're interested in a system to better make sense of situations such as the one we find ourselves in in regards to AI.
+We're interested in the meta solution for social organization.

 ## This can't possibly work!
 How will X work?

 Will this work?
 No clue.
 But what we can say with 100% confidence that we must try to create a better system than the current one.